bocoup/web-platform-contribution-guide/src/skills.rst

     If the ``a`` element has an ``href`` attribute, then it represents a hyperlink (a hypertext anchor) labeled by its contents.

-    If the ``a`` element has no ``href`` attribute, then the element represents a placeholder for where a link might otherwise have been placed, if it had been relevant, consisting of just the element's contents.
+    If the ``a`` element has no ``href`` attribute, then the element represents a placeholder for where a link might otherwise have been placed, if it had been relevant, consisting of only the element's contents.

     Example: If a site uses a consistent navigation toolbar on every page, then the link that would normally link to the page itself could be marked up using an ``a`` element: